zedlopez/ifm/Writing with Inform.md

    Note, however, that if a room is in a region, then it is _not_ held by that region.
 Thus containment, support, carrying, wearing and reverse incorporation all imply holding, but regional containment does not.

    `now X holds Y` is permitted only if `Y` is a thing, and `X` is a room, container, supporter, or person; or if both are regions.

+   If Inform reads an assertion sentence like `Maureen holds the rabbit.`, it has to choose which of the above six relationships is intended.
+Having nothing to go on, it chooses the `carrying relation`, so that this is equivalent to `Maureen carries the rabbit`. `Maureen` is then deduced to be a `person`, and the `rabbit` is deduced to be a `thing`.

    The `holding relation` holds for abstract objects if `Y` is in `X` and `now X holds Y` is permitted in all cases.